Softness Matters: Effects of Compression on the Behavior of Adsorbed Microgels at Interfaces: Acknowledgements

 \section{Acknowledgements}

-MMS, SB, WR and AS thank the Deutsche Forschungsgemeinschaft within projects A3 and B8 of the SFB 985 - Functional Microgels and Microgel Systems.
-EZ acknowledges support from EU MSCA Doctoral Network QLUSTER, Grant Agreement 101072964 and ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenerationEU - PNRR, Missione 4 Componente 2 Investimento 1.4.
-EZ also acknowledges CINECA-ISCRA for HPC resources.
+AS, WR, SB and MMS thank the Deutsche Forschungsgemeinschaft within projects A3 and B8 of the SFB 985 - Functional Microgels and Microgel Systems.
+EZ acknowledges support from EU MSCA Doctoral Network QLUSTER, Grant Agreement 101072964 and CINECA-ISCRA for HPC resources.
 AM acknowledges the financial support from MICINN under grant PID2021-129054NA-I00 and the IKUR Strategy of the Basque Government.
+This work was conducted within the research network Biobarriers - Health, Disorders and Healing funded by the Knowledge Foundation, Sweden (grant number 20190010).
 The authors thank M. Brugnoni for the microgel synthesis.
-The authors acknowledge the Institut Laue – Langevin for the awarded beamtime (DOIs: 10.5291/ILL-DATA.EASY-462 and 10.5291/ILL-DATA.9-11-2099) on the neutron reflectometer FIGARO.
-The data generated and analysed during this study are openly available in RADAR4Chem at https://doi.org/10.22000/1747.
-The software utilised for the analysis of neutron reflectometry (Aurore - VFP version) data is available on the SOURCEFORGE platform.